 - Evaluation (*).
 This site provides guides, tools, and resources for evaluating the effectiveness educational programs and student outcomes.

 - Resources for Common Sense Evaluation.
 This compact 2-page document–created especially for CEO by expert evaluators at Lawrence Hall of Science–covers types of evaluation, evaluation methods, tips for working with an outside evaluator, resources for finding an evaluator, and budgeting for evaluation.

 Understanding NSF Broader Impacts – Tools and Resources

 - NSF Broader Impacts (*).
 This site provides detailed information about NSF’s broader impacts criteria and expectations.
 It also provides links to resources to help proposers create high-quality broader impacts plans and activities.

-- UC Berkeley Policy on Activities Involving Minors (effective Oct 1, 2014).
-Important information for those conducting education and outreach activities with students under age 18.
+- UC Berkeley Policy on Activities Involving Minors contains important information for those conducting education and outreach activities with students under age 18.